-Solar is the fastest growing form of electricity generation in the U.S. From 2014 to 2019, annual installations of ground-mounted solar generation capacity in the U.S. grew at a compound annual growth rate of 20% and represented nearly 22% of all new generation over one megawatt brought online over the same time period, according to IHS Markit and the Federal Energy Regulatory Commission, respectively.
+Solar is the fastest growing form of electricity generation in the U.S. From 2015 to 2020, annual installations of ground-mounted solar generation capacity in the U.S. grew at a compound annual growth rate of 28% and represented nearly 24% of all new generation over one megawatt brought online over the same time period, according to IHS Markit and the Federal Energy Regulatory Commission, respectively.
 We believe key drivers supporting continued growth in U.S. solar generation include:

 - Expanding state regulations requiring that an increasing proportion of the energy sold in the state come from renewable sources.
-As of September 2020, 30 U.S. states, three territories and the District of Columbia had adopted RPSs, which mandate that a certain percentage of electricity sold in the jurisdiction by a certain date must come from renewable energy resources.
+As of February 2021, 30 U.S. states, three territories and the District of Columbia had adopted RPSs, which mandate that a certain percentage of electricity sold in the jurisdiction by a certain date must come from renewable energy resources.
 An increasing number of these states and the District of Columbia have passed legislation, regulations or administrative or executive orders targeting 100% renewable or clean energy by 2050 or earlier.
 We believe that utilities and independent power producers will build a growing number of solar energy projects to meet these targets. - Decommissioning of fossil-fuel and nuclear generation.
-According to the U.S. Energy Information Administration, more than 175 coal, petroleum, natural gas and nuclear power plants are expected to be retired over the next ten years, representing 134 GWs of generation capacity, or approximately 12% of the total U.S. utility-scale generation capacity as of May 2020.
-We believe that a significant proportion of these plants will be replaced by solar energy projects because of their environmental benefits and competitive cost compared to fossil and other forms of generation.
+According to the U.S. Energy Information Administration, 157 GWs of generating capacity from coal, petroleum, natural gas and nuclear power plants is expected to be retired through 2030, representing 15% of the total U.S. utility-scale generation capacity as of year end 2020.
+We believe that a significant proportion of this capacity will be replaced by solar energy projects because of their environmental benefits and competitive cost compared to fossil and other forms of generation.
 President Biden has set a goal of "zero-carbon" electricity by 2035 which we believe may lead to an acceleration of fossil-fueled generation retirements either through federal legislation or executive action, further increasing demand for new solar energy projects. - Increasing economic competitiveness of solar energy with fossil generation as measured by the LCOE.
 LCOE represents the average cost per unit of electricity of building, financing, operating and maintaining a power plant over its operating life.
-The U.S. Energy Information Administration estimates that the LCOE for new solar generation capacity entering service in 2022 is \$37.44 per megawatt hour without federal tax incentives and \$28.88 per megawatt hour with federal tax incentives, which is lower than the cost of building new power plants that burn natural gas or coal and lower than the cost of operating existing fossil fuel generation in certain instances.
+The U.S. Energy Information Administration estimates that the LCOE for new solar generation capacity entering service in 2023 is \$30.63 per megawatt hour without federal tax incentives and \$23.92 per megawatt hour with federal tax incentives, which is lower than the cost of building new power plants that burn natural gas or coal and lower than the cost of operating existing fossil fuel generation in certain instances.
 Furthermore, improvements in system performance and efficiency are contributing to continued declines in LCOE, making utility-scale solar with trackers an increasingly preferred source of new generation capacity, even without incentives or subsidies and apart from environmental considerations.